tomexiskandar/bintang/README.rst

 | left_table: name of left table or the first table.
 | right_table: name if right table or the second table.
-| on: a list of columns to match for the join.
+| on: a list of pair columns used for the join.
 | into: a new table name to hold the result.
 | out_leftcolumns: column output from left table.
 | out_rightcolumns: column outpout from right table.